 Reimbursement will be for the actual amount.
 These charges shall be supported by a detailed receipt.
 College employees planning to utilize motel/hotel accommodations will attempt to find reasonably priced lodging.
-If no receipt is presented for a valid overnight stay, reimbursement will be made at a rate of $25 per night.
+If no receipt is presented, or if employee stays with their family or friend, for a valid overnight stay, reimbursement will be made at a rate of $25 per night.

 - Reimbursement for Family Member(s)